REG 04.20.07 - Adverse Weather and Other Emergency Conditions

 3. MONITORING CONDITIONS

-3.1 The Associate Vice Chancellor for Facilities, the Associate Vice Chancellor for Environmental Health & Safety, and the Director of Campus Police (or their ranking designees on duty) are responsible for monitoring evolving weather or other emergency conditions and the conditions of campus facilities such as streets, parking lots, and utilities; and for timely reporting to the Vice Chancellor for Finance & Business (VC F&B).
-If conditions deteriorate, the VC F&B will consult with the Chancellor and Provost and make recommendations about altering institutional operations.
+3.1 The Associate Vice Chancellor for Facilities, the Associate Vice Chancellor for Environmental Health & Safety, and the Director of Campus Police (or their ranking designees on duty) are responsible for monitoring evolving weather or other emergency conditions and the conditions of campus facilities such as streets, parking lots, and utilities; and for timely reporting to the Vice Chancellor for Finance and Administration (VC F&A).
+If conditions deteriorate, the VC F&A will consult with the Chancellor and Provost and make recommendations about altering institutional operations.

 4.1 The University will operate normally unless the Chancellor or Provost publicly announces: